RedBedHed/RedBedHed/README.md

 ![Header](sorry.png.png)

-<h6 align="center"><i>"sorry, wish we could go to the moon together." — David (Cyberpunk: Edgerunners)</i><h6>
+<h6 align="center"><i>"sorry, wish we could go to the moon together."</i><h6>

 <h6 align="center"><i>"And you, you’re the same.
 You fought to the end.
 You survived.
 That’s why you’re here now.
-I think that’s something you should be more proud of." — Lena (86 Eighty Six)</i><h6>
+I think that’s something you should be more proud of."</i><h6>

 <h6 align="center"><i>"You were capable of imagining a different future.
 And maybe it won’t be realized today, maybe not in our lifetime.
 Maybe it will take generations.
 We’re all part of a continuum.
-Does that make it pointless?" — Plutarch (Sunrise on the Reaping)</i><h6>
+Does that make it pointless?"</i><h6>

 <h6 align="center"><i>"Every minute of every day, we each become someone new.
-We shouldn't fear change itself, but only who we might change into." — Misty (Cyberpunk 2077)</i><h6>
+We shouldn't fear change itself, but only who we might change into."</i><h6>

-<h6 align="center"><i>"That one-hundredth changed you." — Eisen (Frieren)</i><h6>
+<h6 align="center"><i>"That one-hundredth changed you."</i><h6>

 <h6 align="center"><i>"We build our own prisons.
 Bars forged of oaths, codes, commitments.
 Walls of self-doubt and accepted limitation.
 We inhabit these cells, these identities, and call them “us”… I thought I could break free by eliminating those I deemed my jailers.
-But, Jinx… I think the cycle only ends when you find the will to walk away." — Silco (Arcane)</i><h6>
+But, Jinx… I think the cycle only ends when you find the will to walk away."</i><h6>

 <h6 align="center"><i>"Right now you're breathing, speaking, thinking your hardest about something.
-That's enough." — Okabe (Stein's;Gate)</i><h6>
+That's enough."</i><h6>

 <p align="center">
 <img src="https://visitor-badge.laobi.icu/badge?page_id=RedBedHed.RedBedHed&logoColor=white&color=2bbc8a" />